salesforcecli/plugin-source/messages/pull.md

+# summary

+Pull changed source from the org to your project to keep them in sync.

 # description

-pull source from the scratch org to the project

-# descriptionLong

-Pulls changed source from the scratch org to your project to keep them in sync.

-# help

 If the command detects a conflict, it displays the conflicts but does not complete the process.
 After reviewing the conflict, rerun the command with the --forceoverwrite parameter.

+# examples

+- Pull source from your default org:

+  <%= config.bin %> <%= command.id %>

+- Pull source from the org with alias "myscratch"; ignore any conflicts and overwrite the local project files with org changes; wait for only 5 minutes:

+  <%= config.bin %> <%= command.id %> --target-org myscratch --wait 5 --forceoverwrite

-# flags.verbose
+# flags.verbose.summary

-display additional details about the command results
+Display additional details about the command results.

-# flags.forceoverwrite

-ignore conflict warnings and overwrite changes to the project

-# flags.forceoverwriteLong
+# flags.forceoverwrite.summary

-Runs the pull command even if conflicts exist.
-Changes in the scratch org overwrite changes in the project.
+Ignore conflict warnings; changes in the org overwrite changes in the project.

-# flags.waitLong
+# flags.wait.summary

-The number of minutes to wait for the command to complete and display results to the terminal window.
+Number of minutes to wait for the command to complete and display results to the terminal window.

+# flags.wait.description

 If the command continues to run after the wait period, the CLI returns control of the terminal window to you.
-The default is 33 minutes.

 # NonScratchOrgPull

-We can"t retrieve your changes. "force:source:pull" is only available for orgs that have source tracking enabled.
-Use "force:source:retrieve" or "force:mdapi:retrieve" instead.
+We can"t retrieve your changes. "force source pull" is only available for orgs that have source tracking enabled.
+Use "force source retrieve" or "force mdapi retrieve" instead.

 # sourceConflictDetected